 We want to consider sub-Riemannian model spaces from the point of view of spaces with maximal isometry groups.
 Intuitively, these are sub-Riemannian manifolds that `look the same' not only at every point, but for every orientation of the horizontal bundle.
 In particular, we want to investigate sub-Riemannian geometry by determining invariants of model spaces with the same tangent cone.
 For a metric space $(M, d_M)$ and a point~$x_0 \in M$, we say that the pointed space $(N, d_N, y_0)$ is the tangent cone of $M$ at~$x_0$ if any ball of radius $r$ centered at $x_0$ in the space $(M, \lambda d_M)$ converge to a ball of radius $r$ centered at $y_0$ in the Gromov-Hausdorff distance as $\lambda \to \infty$.
 Any $n$-dimensional Riemannian manifold has the $n$-dimensional euclidean space as its tangent cone at any fixed point.
 Hence, any Riemannian model space is uniquely determined by its tangent cone and one parameter, its sectional curvature.
-We will show that the number of invariants determining sub-Riemannian spaces with the same tangent cone may be one or more.
-Furthermore, these parameters may in general not be related to whether or not the model space has trivial holonomy.
+We will show that the number of invariants determining sub-Riemannian model spaces with the same tangent cone is not necessarily one.
+Furthermore, these parameters may in general not relate to whether or not the model space has trivial holonomy.